Effect of residential segregation on health and quality of life: Systematic literature search with sorting

 - By: Norwegian Institute of Public Health

-The unit for Social Welfare Services in the Division for Health Services at the Norwegian Institute for Public Health was commissioned by The Directorate of Integration and Diversity and the Norwegian State Housing Bank to identify reviews on the effect of and experiences with residential segregation or neighborhoods characterized by material or social disadvantage.
+The unit for Social Welfare Services in the Division for Health Services at the Norwegian Institute for Public Health was commissioned by The Directorate of Integration and Diversity and the Norwegian State Housing Bank to identify reviews on the effect of and experiences with residential segregation or neighbourhoods characterized by material or social disadvantage.

 We conducted a systematic literature search with sorting of potentially relevant publications.
 In April 2017, a librarian carried out a literature search in relevant databases.
 Two researchers screened all references and assessed whether they met the pre‐defined inclusion criteria.
 We assessed the methodological study quality, extracted data and sorted the included systematic reviews according to population and outcome.